 The main power button is recessed in slightly so as not to turn on by accident, and the main top dial won't turn unless you press the lock button down.
 In terms of control dials, not only do you have the main front dial by your shutter button finger, you also have the rear toggle next to your thumb.
 What's on the other side of your thumb?
 The well placed exposure compensation toggle.
 Of course you can change it to some other feature, but I think it's the best place to put exposure compensation.
 The entire camera can be customized to your preference, which is great since we all have different preferences.
 Another wow feature on the GR is th 1.23 million pixel 3" screen.
 It's still class leading, and better than most pro DSLR cameras, and almost triple the resolution of any of the Fuji X series cameras (400K + pixels only).
 It's a joy just looking at your images, and with 16x zoom, you can do critical review of focus and resolution on the GR.

 The menu system is laid out logically and its easy to read...but it's long...very long.
-If you've used up all your custom settings, including your two function buttons (although you can get a total of 3 sets programmed and scroll between the sets for a total of 6 functions), and you have to dig into the menus to find a feature, be prepared to scroll through a long, long menu list.
+If you've used up all your custom settings, including your two function buttons (although you can get a total of 4 pairs programmed and easily scroll between them for a total of 8 functions), and you have to dig into the menus to find a feature, be prepared to scroll through a long, long menu list.
 The list is long because the GR has lots and lots of options, but it's in a single folder, unlike other manufacturers that breaks it up into smaller folders.
 However, I didn't find I had to go into the main menu that often, but when I did, it was quite the digging and hunting.

 |1/15th sec F/1.9 @ ISO 500|

 Another unusual behaviour of the GR is the play mode when the camera is turned off.
 You can view images without turning the camera on by pressing the play button.
 However, if you do decide to take a picture, you would assume by pressing the shutter button half way, the camera would be ready to take pictures?
 Nope.
 You actually have to power down by either pressing and holding the play button, or the main power button, and then turning it back on again.
-The new GR works exactly the same, and its irritating.
+The new GR works exactly the same (this has been fixed in latest firmware for the new GR... just press the shutter button from play mode and you're ready to shoot), and its irritating.
 It's an easy firmware update, and I'm surprised there wasn't enough complaints on the initial 3 firmware updates on the GR D IV about this.

 Another quirk, but this one makes sense is always having to press the menu/ok button after adjusting a feature (exposure comp, focus mode, metering mode, etc.), or else that feature stays on screen, even after you take a picture.
 This is efficient because if it's something you're fiddling with (let's say it's ISO or WB), it stays on screen without you having to dig into the menu to find it again, until you're done with the feature by hitting OK.